AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 For emoji there are two different variation selectors that can be applied, `U+FE0E` and `U+FE0F`. `U+FE0E` specifies that the emoji should be presented like text. `U+FE0F` specifies that it should be presented as an image, with color and possible animation.
 {% endquote %}

-The presence of the variation selector changes the rendered outcome entirely (in software that respects it).
-Rather than rendering these three code points as three separate graphemes, the computer will now render them as a special emoji.
+The presence of the variation selector changes the rendered outcome in software that respects this behavior: Rather than rendering these three code points as three separate graphemes, the software will render them as a special emoji.
 Note that some emoji don't need a variation selector, while other emoji do include one.

 Before we wrap up this section, let's relate this to some of the things we learned.
 In UTF-8, the emoji 1️⃣ is equivalently encoded as the following byte sequence: